-The IBL does not clearly regulate asset disposition and procedures during PKPU proceedings, other than that any ownership act (which includes the sale of assets) being conducted by the debtor requires the consent of the administrator.
-In practice, other than the sale of goods in the ordinary course of business for the purpose of continuation of the business, the sale of assets during PKPU proceedings is not very common.
+The IBL does not regulate clearly the asset disposition and the procedures during the PKPU proceedings, other than that any ownership act (which include the sale of assets) being conducted by the debtor requires the consent of the administrator.
+In practice, other than the sale of goods in the ordinary course of business for the purpose of the business continuation, the sale of assets during the PKPU proceedings is not very common.

-In bankruptcy proceedings, the procedures involve the reasonable protection that needs to be provided by the receiver to protect the interests of the secured creditors or another third party whose rights are stayed.
+In bankruptcy proceedings, the procedures involve the reasonable protection that needs to be provided by the receiver to protect the interest of the secured creditors or another third party whose rights are stayed.
 The transfer of such assets by the receiver results in a condition where the in rem security right over the assets is deemed as terminated by the operation of law.